Hungarian Air Force: Post–World War II to present

 A large-scale modernization program was launched in 2016 under the name "Zrinyi 2026".
 Its first significant step was the order of 36 Airbus helicopters in 2018.
 20 H145M was ordered for light utility, SAR, and light attack roles.
 Later that year 16 H225M helicopters were ordered for heavy transport and SOF roles.
 All 20 H145Ms were delivered by the end of 2021.

 In June 2020, the last plane from the Antonov An-26 fleet was retired from service, temporarily leaving the Hungarian Air Force without tactical airlift capability.
 Two KC-390 were ordered to fill this role in late 2020.
 The first aircraft is to arrive in 2023, the second in 2024.

 The ground-based air defence arm also got a big boost in 2020 by ordering of the NASAMS missile system and the 11 ELM-2084 radars.
 The Mistral short range air defence system was also modernized.

-As part of modernization program, Hungarian Air Force also interested to obtain new advanced training aircraft.
-Hungarian Air Force perform evaluation flights of L-39NG during Aero Vodochody visit on 17 November 2021.
-In April 2022, Hungarian official and Aero announced that Hungary have signed agreement to purchase 12 L-39NGs and expected to be arrived in 2024.
+As part of the modernization program, the Hungarian Air Force became interested in obtaining new advanced training aircraft.
+The Air Force performed evaluation flights of the L-39 Skyfox during Aero Vodochody's visit on 17 November 2021.
+In April 2022, Hungarian officials and Aero jointly announced that Hungary has signed an agreement to purchase 12 L-39 Skyfoxes, expected to be delivered in 2024.

-In August 2021 an upgrade contract was signed with SAAB to modernize the Gripen fleet which would include an improved PS-05/A Mk4 radar and new armament.
+In August 2021, a contract was signed with SAAB to modernize the Gripen fleet, to include an improved PS-05/A Mk4 radar and new armament.
 After implementing the MS20 Block 2 software upgrade, the Hungarian Gripens would be able to launch Meteor, IRIS-T missiles, and GBU-49 bombs.
 All of these weapons are under procurement as of 2022.

 The Hungarian Air Force plans to keep its upgraded Gripen fleet well into the 2030s and even acquire enough fighters for a second fighter squadron.
 5th generation aircraft like the F-35 are too expensive, and their advanced capabilities are not necessary for the defense needs of Hungary.
 Airstrike capability (where stealth has a great advantage) is not a priority for the Hungarian Air Force, and no potential foe has stealth fighters in the region.
 Most likely, the Hungarian Air Force will skip on the 5th generation of fighter aircraft and plans to participate in one of the European fighter development projects in one way or another.